The Epiphone Les Paul Standard PlusTop PRO Electric Guitar

 Indeed, this guitar has great bones.
 It may have been constructed with multi-piece, but this doesn’t make it a loser.
 In fact, it’s not evident and the contours are just perfect.

-Besides its great craftsmanship, it has a good electronics and hardware, too.
-This includes useful tuners, pickups and all those knobs and controls.
+Besides its great craftsmanship, it has good electronics and hardware, too.
+This includes useful tuners, pickups, and all those knobs and controls.

 - Amazing coil-splitting feature